-Learners who failed their matric may re-write the Senior Certificate in May/June.
-Only candidates who have already written their Senior Certificate and need one or more subjects to obtain their certificate qualify to write the May/June examinations.
-Registration closes on 31 January 2019.
+Learners who failed their matric may re-write the supplementary Senior Certificate.
+Only candidates who have already written their Senior Certificate and need one or more subjects to obtain their certificate qualify to write the supplementary examinations.

 The Department of Basic Education will develop a qualification for adults which will be equivalent to matric for candidates who did not obtained their matric under the old curriculum.

 Yes, the SC adult learners will be writing the same examination papers as the NSC school learners.
 This has in fact been the case since June 2019.

 Yes, since 2015 the Senior Certificate (amended) learners have been studying and writing the same curriculum as the NSC school learners.